 Market adjustments are authorized to adjust a base salary to reflect market conditions for tenured and tenure-track faculty members of the bargaining unit.
-To be eligible for a market adjustment a faculty member must have compelling evidence of their marketability.
-The chair will secure and document the endorsement of a majority of the tenured and tenure-track faculty in the academic unit.
-Before granting a market adjustment the UFA-Administration/Contract-Maintenance Committee must approve the request.
+To be eligible for a market adjustment a faculty member must have received a written offer of employment from another institution or present compelling evidence of their marketability.
+In both cases, the chair will secure and document the endorsement of a majority of the tenured and tenure-track faculty in the academic unit.
+Before granting a market adjustment to faculty who do not have an offer of employment from another institution, the UFA-Administration/Contract-Maintenance Committee must approve the request.
 The Provost will have the final approval on all market adjustments.
 A report of market adjustment awards will be provided to the UFA Executive Board each September for the previous year.